ocinpp/azure-custom-vision-tensorflowjs/README.md

 # Azure Custom Vision TensorFlow.js

+The project shows how to use a model exported from Azure Custom Vision with TensorFlow.js and run on browser.

 ## Train the model with Azure Custom Vision

 ## Convert Frozen Model to a web-friendly format